 Bottles are not as large as advertised.
-Finished colors may be muted, fade quickly in wash.
-Dyes can run without a soda ash soaking.
+Finished colors may be muted.

-Modern tie dying is easier than ever because there are now kits that include different colored dyes and accessories to create awe-inspiring T-shirts, socks, dresses, handkerchiefs, and more.
-So whether you have never tie dyed before or would like to introduce youngsters to the fun, it’s still a pretty groovy activity.
+Modern tie-dyeing is easier than ever because there are now kits that include different colored dyes and accessories to create awe-inspiring T-shirts, socks, dresses, handkerchiefs, and more.
+So whether you have never tie-dyed before or would like to introduce youngsters to the fun, it’s still a pretty groovy activity.

-The coolest aspect of tie dying is creating patterns, including swirls, spirals, streaks, lines, and even hearts.
-But to achieve the classic tie dyed look requires bunching, pinching, twisting, and folding portions of the fabric prior to adding the color.
+The coolest aspect of tie-dyeing is creating patterns, including swirls, spirals, streaks, lines, and even hearts.
+But to achieve the classic tie-dyed look requires bunching, pinching, twisting, and folding portions of the fabric prior to adding the color.

-Following are the basic steps commonly used in most tie dye applications, but keep in mind that some kits have simpler processes and fewer steps.
-And some require you to heat the fabric with an iron or dryer to secure the dye after processing.
+Following are the basic steps commonly used in most tie-dye applications, but keep in mind that some kits have simpler processes and fewer steps.
+And some require you to heat the fabric with an iron or dryer to "fix" the dye after processing.

 Prepare your work surface.
 The dye can stain surfaces, so cover your work area with a plastic tarp or cardboard.
 This will keep your mess and the cleanup to a minimum.

-Choose the item you want to tie dye.
-While T-shirts are the most common article of clothing used for tie dying, nearly anything can be transformed with this process, providing it’s the type of material that can absorb and set the dye.
+Choose the item you want to tie-dye.
+While T-shirts are the most common article of clothing used for tie-dyeing, nearly anything can be transformed with this process, providing it’s the type of material that can absorb and set the dye.